maxwolf621/AZ/az-104/Test/Storage.md

 - because this is just a NoSQL data store that accepts authenticated calls from inside and outside the Azure cloud which allows you to store large amounts of **structured** data.

 :x: `Queue` is incorrect
-- because this simply **provides cloud messaging between application components that allows you to decouple your applications so that they can scale independently.**
+- Because this simply **provides cloud messaging between application components that allows you to decouple your applications so that they can scale independently.**

 ---